How It Works

 to SOLD

-) while others are not (such as, WASTE
+) while others aren't (such as WASTE

 to RETURNED_BY_CUSTOMER